-In fact, we are planning two graduation parties.
-Tessa is doing a joint party with her friend Rachel in our backyard for all of their high school friends and then we will do a party/open house for family friends and neighbors.
-Call me crazy but I am loving every minute of it!
+With with less than one month left of school it is time to start graduation party planning.
+For our last graduate we planned two graduation parties.
+A joint party with her friend Rachel in our backyard for all of their high school friends and an open house for family, friends and neighbors.
+Call me crazy but I loved every minute of it.

 I love planning a party.
 I love everything about it – deciding the theme, the menu, the decorations, all the details.